-(6i) Expand the resulting chart so that all state names are visible
+(9b) Expand the resulting chart so that all state names are visible

-Note the current alphabetical sorting.
-This is a very bad default setting for the chart if the spreadsheet happens to be already sorted alphabetically!)
+Note the current alphabetical sorting ince in my example the states were ordered that way.
+This is a very bad default setting for the chart if the spreadsheet happens to be already sorted alphabetically!